-Not only did we love the cruise, I was really happy with the food and drink prices!
+Not only did we love the cruise, I was pretty happy with the food and drink prices!
 I paid $9 for a cocktail, bottled water and two bags of chips.
 Since I’d recently taken another boat tour and paid $8 for one cocktail alone, I thought $9 was a pretty good deal!

 John & Mabel Ringling Museum Of Art (a.k.a.
 The Ringling)

 The highlight of this museum is the Howard Bros.
 Circus Model.
 This 44,000 piece model of the Ringling Brothers Barnum & Bailey Circus was built by Howard Tibbals from 1956-1974.
 When it was moved to the current location in 2004, it took a full year just to set up.

-The Mote Marine Laboratory Aquarium
+The Mote Aquarium

 If you enjoy aquariums, grab the kids and head to The Mote.
 My girls loved getting up close and personal with manatees, sharks, sea turtles and other ocean animals.